Traveling waves for nonlinear Schr\"odinger equations with nonzero conditions at infinity: Introduction

-In a series of papers (see, e.g., \cite{barashenkov2}, \cite{barashenkov1}, \cite{GR}, \cite{JR}, \cite{JPR}), particular attention has been paid to a special class of solutions of (\ref{1.1}), namely the traveling waves.
-These are solutions of the form $ \Phi (x, t) = \psi (x - cty)$, where $ y \in S^{N-1}$ is the direction of propagation and $ c \in \R^*$ is the speed of the traveling wave.
-We say that $\psi $ has finite energy if $ \nabla \psi \in L^2(\R^N)$ and $ V(|\psi |^2) \in L^1( \R^N)$).
+{\bf Traveling waves and the Roberts programme. } In a series of papers (see, e.g., \cite{barashenkov2}, \cite{barashenkov1}, \cite{GR}, \cite{IS}, \cite{JR}, \cite{JPR}), particular attention has been paid to a special class of solutions of (\ref{1.1}), namely the traveling waves.
+These are solutions of the form $ \Phi (x, t) = \psi (x - cty)$, where $ y \in S^{N-1}$ is the direction of propagation and $ c >0$ is the speed of the traveling wave.
+We say that $\psi $ has finite energy if $ \nabla \psi \in L^2(\R^N)$ and $ V(|\psi |^2) \in L^1( \R^N)$.
 These solutions are supposed to play an important role in the dynamics of (\ref{1.1}).
-In view of formal computations and numerical experiments, a list of conjectures, often referred to as {\it the Roberts programme,} has been formulated about the existence, the stability and the qualitative properties of traveling waves.
-The first of these conjectures asserts that finite energy traveling waves of speed $c$ exist if and only~if~$|c| < v_s$.
+In view of formal computations and numerical experiments, a list of conjectures, often referred to as {\it the Roberts programme,} has been formulated about the existence, the qualitative properties, the stability of traveling waves and more generally their role in the dynamics of (\ref{1.1}).